anthonyznova/ProvusFormatter/README.md

 2. **Review waveform and sampling**
    - Review detected parameters in the analysis table
    - Modify waveform and sampling scheme assignments if needed
-   - Preview and edit waveform shapes
+   - Preview and edit waveform shapes by double clicking anywhere in row
    - Select appropriate data styles for each file

 3. **File Generation**
    - Click "Update Headers" to write waveform and sampling information to data files
    - Click "Update Project File" to create/update the Provus project file

-## File Formats

-### Waveform Files
-CSV format containing:
-- Waveform name
-- Base frequency
-- Zero time
-- Time-current pairs defining the waveform shape

-### Channel Sampling Files
-CSV format containing:
-- Sampling scheme name
-- Primary time gate
-- Field type (B-field or dB/dt)
-- Channel definitions (start time, end time, color coding)

 ## License